President's Directive No. 17

 IV.
 Definitions

 A. Directory Information.
-A student’s name, date and place of birth, permanent and local address, University-recognized e-mail address(es),Titan Card number, telephone number, class level, enrollment status, major, minor, dates of attendance, degrees and awards received, previous educational institutions attended, past and present participation in recognized activities, and photographs.
+A student’s name, date and place of birth, permanent and local address, University-recognized e-mail address, telephone number, class level, enrollment status, major(s), minor(s), dates of attendance, degrees and awards received, previous educational institutions attended, and past and present participation in recognized activities.
 Directory information also includes weight and height if student is an athletic team member.

 C. School Official.
 A University or CSU system employee or volunteer in an administrative, academic, research or staff position, including law enforcement unit personnel and health staff; an individual or entity with whom the University has contracted to act for the institution or to provide services the institution would otherwise perform for itself, such as an attorney, auditor, or collection agent; an individual, including a student, serving on a CSU System or University committee, such as a disciplinary or grievance committee, or assisting another school official in performing their professional responsibility.